Search a wide variety of Australian and NZ birth, death, marriage and parish records

 Before you publish, find out about copyright laws.

-An ISBN (International Standard Book Number) is obtained by applying to the ISBN Agency, Thorpe Bibliographic Services.
-Thorpe also compiles Australian Books in Print (and when you have an entry there, you usually receive orders from library suppliers).
+An ISBN (International Standard Book Number) is obtained by applying to the Australian ISBN Agency.
 Legal Deposit laws state that you are legally obliged to deposit a copy of your publication with certain libraries (based on where the item is published).
 Usually it is the National Library of Australia, plus the State Library (and maybe others) in your State.

 - Use a meaningful title that accurately describes the contents and date range.